zzdtravel

 National Human Rights Museum

-National Human Rights Museum-November 2024
+National Human Rights Museum-December 2024

 Green Island's windswept northeast corner was completely out of bounds for much of the 20th century, occupied by a large prison camp.
 Here, political opponents of the regime were incarcerated and 're-educated' during Taiwan's White Terror and Martial Law periods (1949–87).
 Most of the watchtowers and chillingly banal buildings still stand, now forming a sprawling memorial museum.
 It's well worth a visit, but pick up the free explanatory leaflets as little else is in English.